 The $3 million proposal will assist three planned projects that are focussed on controlling marijuana dependency.
 To date, no medication has been approved to assist with those who are addicted to the drug.
 It was noted that marijuana is the drug that is most likely to be used amongst Americans, with the highest probability that this will be the substance of choice for abuse or dependency amongst those who illegally Buy Marijuana Online.

 The president was recorded in March to have stated that he believed marijuana to be no more dangerous than alcohol and has admitted to having used it himself in his younger years.
 Since Obama came to power, the Department of Justice has pledged to not enforce any laws in specific States, and to instead allow the states themselves to decide what action they wish to take when it comes to the handling of marijuana use and sale.
-So far, 23 states have allowed marijuana for medicinal use, whilst 4 states, and the District of Columbia have fully legalised marijuana for recreational use as well as for medicinal use and Medical Marijuana For Pain Relief.
+So far, 23 states have allowed marijuana for medicinal use, whilst 4 states, and the District of Columbia have fully legalised marijuana for recreational use as well as for medicinal use and Marijuana For Pain Relief.
 This latest move toward the acceptance of marijuana amongst US citizens has removed bans on applications for research into the substance.

 Bad Vibes From the Media Considering The Government’s Reluctance to Allow the Public to Buy Marijuana Online

 The proposal to plunge $3 million of taxpayer’s money into marijuana developments however hasn’t exactly proven a hit with the media though.
-A waste of money, fraud and hypocrisy have been just some of accusations made by the media with flames of disgust being aimed directly at the federal government and it’s barres to prevent the public from being able to Buy Marijuana Online.
+A waste of money, fraud and hypocrisy have been just some of accusations made by the media with flames of disgust being aimed directly at the federal government and it’s barres to prevent the public from being able to Buy Online Marijuana.
 Even so, the government is striving to move forwards, insisting that as well as the benefits of marijuana, people need to accept that there are problems too and that it is possible to help tackle these problems with the right research and knowledge.